understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Glacier.md

 * [http://docs.aws.amazon.com/amazonglacier/latest/dev/vault-lock.html](http://docs.aws.amazon.com/amazonglacier/latest/dev/vault-lock.html)

+* [Example Policies](http://docs.aws.amazon.com/amazonglacier/latest/dev/vault-lock-policy.html) - note that policies are applied in order, first policy takes precedence over the folllowing policies

 * Steps for Vault Lock

-    * Initial Vault Lock
+    1. Initiate Vault Lock

         * Attaches Vault Lock policy to vault
         * Lock is then set to an InProgress state, lock ID is returned
         * You then have 24 hours to validate the lock, or it expires

-    * Complete Vault Lock
+    2. Complete Vault Lock

         * Now goes from InProgress state → Locked state (immutable)

 **For the exam, know:**

-* Vault lock controls - time-based retention, "undeleteable" or both
+* Vault lock controls - time-based retention, "undeleteable" or both in same policy
 * Implement control using IAM policies